vilhelmbergsoe/site/blog/new-website.md

 First off, I should establish the motivation for the move from Go to Rust.
 I should clarify that performance and safety was not the primary concern with my original implementation in Go.
-In fact I love Go and the old codebase but there was a separate reason for my switch.
+In fact I like Go and the old codebase was just fine but there was a separate reason for my switch.

 The reason for migrating the site to Rust is...
 Nix!
 In my previous blog post, "Nix is pretty awesome ❄️", I expressed my excitement with Nix as a development